angelblancog/diceware/README.md

 python3 -m diceware
 ```

-To generate a 4-word based passphrase (the default).
+to generate a 4-word based passphrase (the default).

 Use the `-n` argument to specify other lengths.